vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/overview.md

 ---

 # Substrate Kitties Tutorial
-_This tutorial steps you through building a fully functional dapp for managing Substrate Kitties._
+_This is a 5 part series workshop that steps you through building a fully functional NFT dapp for managing Substrate Kitties._

 ## Learning outcomes

-- Write and integrate a custom FRAME pallet to your runtime
+:arrow_right: Write and integrate a custom FRAME pallet to your runtime

-- Use structs in storage and how to create and update storage items
+:arrow_right: Use structs in storage and how to create and update storage items

-- Write extrinsics and helper functions
+:arrow_right: Write extrinsics and helper functions

-- Use PolkadotJS API to connect a Substrate node to custom a front-end
+:arrow_right: Use PolkadotJS API to connect a Substrate node to custom a front-end

 ## Overview

-In this first part, you will break things down into components which you will need to build throughout the tutorial.
-In doing so, you will learn the basics of setting up a pallet and including basic storage items to run your Substrate node.
+Welcome to the Substrate Kitties workshop.
+This is a 5 part series workshop that will teach you everything you need to know to build a fully functional NFT blockchain designed to handle the creation and ownership management of Substrate Kitties.
 Before jumping into the next section, let's have a look at what we'll be doing.
-This section will be useful to come back to as you complete the tutorial, just to keep track of the bigger picture.
+You may find it useful to come back to this section as you progress through this workshop, just to keep track of the bigger picture.

-The Kitties tutorial is a step by step guide to build a decentralized application that enables the creation and ownership management of NFT Kitties.
-In this implementation, to keep things simple, Kitties really can only do the following things:
+In this implementation of an NFT chain for Substrate Kitties, to keep things simple, Kitties really can only do the following things:

-- be created either by some original source or by being bred using existing Kitties.
+:smiley_cat: be created either by some original source or by being bred using existing Kitties.

-- be sold at a price set by their owner
+:smirk_cat: be sold at a price set by their owner

-- be transferred from one owner to another
+:pouting_cat: be transferred from one owner to another

+---
 Bringing things down to a more granular level, this translates to the following application design:
-- we'll need to spin up a Substrate node and create a custom pallet
+1. we'll need to spin up a Substrate node and create a custom pallet
-- we'll need a total of 9 storage items in our pallet to keep track of the amount of Kitties; their index; their owners and their owner account IDs
+2. we'll need a total of 9 storage items in our pallet to keep track of the amount of Kitties; their index; their owners and their owner account IDs
-- we'll need a total of 5 dispatchable functions: `create`, `set_price`, `transfer`, `buy_kitty` and `breed_kitty`
+3. we'll need a total of 5 dispatchable functions: `create`, `set_price`, `transfer`, `buy_kitty` and `breed_kitty`
-- we'll write 2 helper functions to handle randomness: `increment_nonce` and `random_hash`
+4. we'll write 2 helper functions to handle randomness: `increment_nonce` and `random_hash`
-- we'll write 2 helper functions for our dispatchable functions: `mint` and `transfer_from`
+5. we'll write 2 helper functions for our dispatchable functions: `mint` and `transfer_from`
-- we'll connect to a React front-end template and create the UI for each dispatchable call
+6. we'll connect to a React front-end template and create the UI for each dispatchable call

 :::tip
 Follow each step at your own pace &mdash; the goal is for you to learn and the best way to do that is to try it yourself!